yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/localize_language.md

 The language switcher is now available on the footer of each API Portal page.
 For example:

 ![Language switcher on footer](/Images/APIPortal/lang_switcher_example.png)

-## Change API Portal date and time formats

-By default, API Portal uses the date-month-year (like "10 Mar 2017") format for dates and 24-hour clock for time.
-This section describes how to change the time and date formats in API Portal.

-1. Go to resource file directory of the language you want (for example, `/opt/axway/apiportal/htdoc/language/fr-FR/`), and open the language resource file (`fr-FR.com_apiportal.ini`).
-2. To change just the date format, find the UI string `COM_APIPORTAL_LOCAL_DATE_FORMAT`.
-To change both the date and time format, find the UI string `COM_APIPORTAL_LOCAL_DATE_TIME_FORMAT`.
-3. Change the value of the UI string to the format you want.
-The default format is `d M Y`.
-For more details on the formats PHP supports, see the [PHP documentation for the date function](http://php.net/manual/en/function.date.php).

-The following list provides some examples on formats and their outputs:

-* `m.d.y` — 03.10.17
-* `j, n, Y` — 10, 3, 2017
-* `Ymd` — 20170310
-* `F j, Y, g:i a` — March 10, 2017, 5:16 pm
-* `D M j G:i:s T Y` — Fri Mar 10 17:16:18 UCT 2017
-* `g:i a` — 5:16 pm
-* `H:i:s` — 17:16:18
-* `Y-m-d H:i:s` — 2017-03-10 17:16:18 (the MySQL DATETIME format)